Growth doesn't happen by accident

 Hello, my name is

-I’m a .NET developer and speaker who cares about building software that lasts and about the people who build it.
+I’m a .NET developer, Competence Center Lead, and speaker who cares about building software that lasts and about the people who build it.

 In this blog, I write about what I learn along the way, from architecture to coding practices, teaching, community building and personal growth.